IHE/ITI.Finance/input/pagecontent/ITI-YY5.md

-This section corresponds to transaction [ITI-YY5] of the IHE Technical Framework.
+This section corresponds to transaction [ITI-YY5] of the IHE IT Infrastructure Technical Framework.
 Transaction [ITI-YY5] is used by the Claims Requestor and Claims Manager Actors.
 The Submit Claim [ITI-YY5] transaction is used to submit a claim for a patient.

 ### 2:3.YY5.1 Scope